yunlongcaolab/predict-identify-bnabs/README.md

 To reproduce the figures in the manuscript (**Note it is always assumed that the current working directory the directory containing the script while running each script.**):

-1. Clone this repo and download the source data files from Zenedo (link to be updated).
+1. Clone this repo and download the source data files from Zenodo (https://doi.org/10.5281/zenodo.15294998).
 2. Decompress the downloaded source data into `source_data/`.
 3. Run `scripts/prepare_all_data.py`.
 This script generates the processed source data for each figure and save them to `processed_source_data` (which should be consistent with the Source Data published along with the manuscript).
 4. Run the corresponding plotting script in `plot_scripts/`.

-This repo may be updated in the future, but you can always download the orignial version from Zenedo.
+This repo may be updated in the future, but you can always download the orignial version from Zenodo.

 The following dependencies are required to run the scripts: